Black Bear Management

 Once limited to small, isolated populations in only the most inaccessible mountain regions of the state, conservative bear management has allowed black bear populations to increase dramatically in number and distribution in recent decades.
 However, as bear populations increase and more people choose to live and recreate in areas occupied by bears, human-bear conflicts also increase.
 Thus, managing bear populations is critically important and managers are challenged to balance diverse public interests in bears with concern for public safety.

-In addition to describing the current and desired future status of bear populations in various geographic regions of New York, the plan will describe five primary goals identified by DEC staff that encompass the current priorities of bear managers and values and issues expressed by the public:
+In addition to describing the current and desired future status of bear populations in various geographic regions of New York, the plan describes five primary goals identified by DEC staff that encompass the current priorities of bear managers and values and issues expressed by the public:

 - Maintain bear populations at levels acceptable to the public;